icgc-dcc/dcc-docs/docs/pcawg/data.md

 on certain repositories.
 You may enable *Remove duplicate files* as well, it will remove files in a repository that already presented in a previous one.
 Finally, you can click on *Download Manifest* which will download a tarball with manifest files each for a chosen repository.
 Manifest file format differs from one repository to the other.

+![](images/manifest-download.png)

 Manifest file can be used with corresponding client tool to actually download the data.

-![](images/manifest-download.png)

-The following section will cover how to perform actual data download in different repositories using the downloaded manifest files.
+The following section will cover how to perform data download from different repositories using manifest files.

 ### Download Data